-HTC says Sense 5 upgrades coming to some existing devicesAlex Wagner - Deputy Managing Editor, News Desk
+HTC says Sense 5 upgrades coming to some existing devicesAlex Wagner - Editorial Director of News and Content

 Along with the announcement of its new flagship One smartphone, HTC earlier this month debuted its new Sense 5 overlay for Android that'll come preloaded on its new handset.
 Typically when a new version of any software is announced, users of the previous versions want to know if they'll get updated to the new version, and that's no different with Sense 5.